Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Proofs and details of

-which constitute a basis. \end{proposition} \begin{proof} From the definition of the \(\pi\) operator, we can indeed compute \(\pi(\scrf)\) for any forest \(\scrf\) of cardinality smaller than \(4\), obtaining that \(\pi\) is non zero over the forests (c.f. \cite[Appendix A]{VRST22})
+which constitute a basis.
+In the remainder of this section we will write $\hck$ for $\hck(\mathbb R)$ and similar. \end{proposition} \begin{proof} From the definition of the \(\pi\) operator, we can indeed compute \(\pi(\scrf)\) for any forest \(\scrf\) of cardinality smaller than \(4\), obtaining that \(\pi\) is non zero over the forests (c.f. \cite[Appendix A]{VRST22})

 Using the result of \Cref{lemma_independence}, the identity \(\pi(\Forest{[[]]} \Forest{[[]]}) = \pi(\Forest{[]} \Forest{[]}\Forest{[[]]})\) and remarking that \(\pi(\Forest{[[]]} \Forest{[[]]})\) is linearly independent from \(\pi(\Forest{[]} \Forest{[]} \Forest{[]} \Forest{[]})\), we can easily conclude.
 The basis of \(\mathcal{Q}\) was already computed in \Cref{ex:dual}. \end{proof}